Skip to main content

 Background

-Because of the importance of this dossier component, the candidate should be able to suggest reviewers.
-The broader the engagement of the voting faculty the better.
-To identify prospective reviewers, broad engagement of the voting faculty by the chair or unit head is recommended.
+Because of the importance of this dossier component, the candidate and department should independently produce their own list of external reviewers.
+The lists are assembled with one goal in mind: the collection of proposed individuals can provide a fair and informed assessment of the candidate’s work.
+To identify potential external reviewers, broad engagement of the voting faculty by the chair or unit head is recommended.
 However, it is understood that in the larger units the task may be delegated to a subset of the voting faculty.

-Resolution
+The Resolution

 Whereas the selection of external reviewers is central to the tenure review process;

-Be it resolved that the ILM independent list method for selecting external reviewers be adopted by each college.
+Be it resolved that the independent list method for selecting external reviewers be adopted by each college.